Devdre1909/helicarrier-test/README.md

 # Helicarrier: Engineering Test

-This is the solution to the given Engineering test, the project contains two parts, the [gql-server](gql-server) to acts as a server for the client side, it uses [json-graphql-server](https://www.npmjs.com/package/json-graphql-server).
-I choose to use this because other free solutions I could get online doesn't allow me use my data of choice.
+This is the solution to the given Engineering test, the project contains two parts, the [gql-server](gql-server) to act as a server for the client side, it uses [json-graphql-server](https://www.npmjs.com/package/json-graphql-server).
+I chose to use this because other free solutions I could get online don't allow me use my data of choice.

 The other part is the [client](client/) folder that contains a react-ts app created with [vite](https://vitejs.dev/).